60mm Round Axle is made in Australia and rated to a maximum of 3t

 - Chinese bearings are the second biggest cause of axle failure.

-- Use Japanese bearings ensures reliability from your rig.
+- Using Japanese bearings ensures the reliability of your rig.

 Calculating The Correct Axle Measurements

 As a result of viewing the video above, calculate the face to face measurement.

 - Measure the offset wheel.
 The wheel offset is the distance between the inside of the hub and the outside of the rubber.

 - Add 50 mm to the offset.
 Alternatively, choose your own distance between the rubber and the chassis.

 - Multiply by 2 for both sides.
 Add your chassis width to the above number.